antononcube/RakuForPrediction-blog/Articles/Graphs-in-Raku-2024.md

 ### Graphviz visualization

-`Graph` has the method `dot` that translate the graph object into a [Graphviz DOT language](https://graphviz.org/doc/info/lang.html) spec.
+`Graph` has the method `dot` that translates the graph object into a [Graphviz DOT language](https://graphviz.org/doc/info/lang.html) spec.

 ```raku, eval=FALSE
 #% html